Disclosure:

 Pros of VPS Hosting

-• Increase server performance – VPS hosting offers a semi-dedicated hosting environment, offering each website more resource control than the shared hosting server.
+• Increase server performance – VPS hosting provides a semi-dedicated environment, giving each website more control over resources than shared hosting.
 This allows websites on a VPS server to perform more optimally.

 • Scalability – It is easier to scale hosting resources with a VPS server.
 You can upgrade and downgrade server resources as you need.
 This can be beneficial for websites experiencing traffic fluctuation or seasonal spikes.

 • Added Security – VPS reduces the risk of security breaches or vulnerabilities affecting other websites on the same physical server.
-Since each website operates independently, this gives you more control over your website security.
+Since each website operates independently, you have more control over your website security.

 • Customization and Control – A VPS server gives users root access and administrative control, allowing you to add custom scripts and server configuration and manage security and performance settings according to your needs.